 - Opportunities for adding community amenities

 We initially focused on our home market of Greater Cleveland.
-But we are confident our strategy and deal flow process will translate to plenty of other markets.
+However, we are confident our strategy and deal flow process will translate to plenty of other markets.
 Of course, you may need to tweak our deal flow process for multifamily acquisition to better fit your goals and situation.
 For example, if you don’t have your own construction and renovation capability – or have a really good partner – the 15% below market target may be too aggressive.

 Related Link: What Are Class A, Class B, and Class C Properties